rohan54/636project/README.md

 3. Conclusion:

-   The given model achieves an accuracy of xx.xx % as compared to random regression accuracy of yy.yy %
+   The given model achieves an accuracy of 94.55 % as compared to random claasification accuracy of 53.62 % mentioned in paper